Love the holiday season but don't know where to begin to decorate your home for the holidays? No worries! Here is all the help you need!

 If your common element is tree branches/roping, then place a little of that with the angels.
 The goal is to have each display be complete in itself.

 If you are using candles and roping on the mantel, add some lights (whatever your chosen theme is) to warm it up.
 Do you have a flower, frond, berry, etc. that is your common element?

 Use some of that in this display.
 Decorating is a 'building' process.
 You start with the basics and add to them, building a beautiful holiday display.

 The specifics of what you will use will vary according to your home, preferences, budget and style.
-But you can use these fundamentals to create a beautiful holiday home!
+But you can use these Christmas decorating ideas and fundamentals to create a beautiful holiday home!